Tracking modes

 Regardless of tracking mode, these are always blocked:

-• Git mutations: git push, git commit, git merge, git rebase, git checkout -b, etc.
+• Git mutations: git push, git merge, git rebase, git reset, git stash, git tag, etc.

 • These are human-only operations.
-The AI should never push code or create commits without explicit user instruction through normal git workflows.
+Agents should never push code without explicit instruction.

 Read-only git commands (git status, git diff, git log, git show, git branch) are always allowed.